 Moving to Ireland was the best decision we could have made for us at this time – who knows where our lives will take us in the next few years.
 But, for now, Ireland is home!

-This Summer, we’ve spent time exploring the best things to do in West Cork, and it’s made us fall back in love with Ireland again, if I’m honest.
+This Summer, we’ve spent time exploring the best things to do in West Cork, spending time in Cork City and it’s made us fall back in love with Ireland again, if I’m honest.
 Another region I love is the very green Ballyhoura in Limerick.

 If you enjoyed this blog post about moving to Ireland, you might also like to read my other blogs about Ireland.
 You can check them out here –